doomnor/anki-manual-zh-tw/src/browsing.md

 ## Table Modes

-Anki 2.1.45+ offers two modes: either cards or notes are shown in the data table.
+Anki 2.1.43+ offers two modes to show either cards or notes in the data table.
 You can change the current mode by clicking the switch at the top, to the left of the search area, or pressing <kbd>Alt</kbd>+<kbd>T</kbd>.
 The switch also indicates if **C**ards or **N**otes are currently shown.

-**Note**: For the sake of simplicity, this manual generally assumes the Cards mode to be the active one.
-Whenever "cards" is mentioned while selecting, finding, etc., the reader may substitute it for “notes", depending on the active mode.
+**Note:** For the sake of simplicity, this manual generally assumes the Cards mode to be the active one.
+Whenever selecting/finding/etc. “cards” is mentioned, the reader may substitute it for “cards or notes depending on the active mode”.

 ## Sidebar

 The _sidebar_ on the left allows quick access to common search terms.
-On Anki 2.1.45+, it also provides a searchbar, facilities to edit tags and decks, and a choice of two different tools, which are discussed in the following sections.
+On Anki 2.1.43+, it also provides a searchbar, facilities to edit tags and decks and a choice of two different tools, which are discussed in the following sections.
 You can switch tools using the toolbar at the top of the sidebar or the shortcuts
 <kbd>Alt</kbd>+<kbd>1</kbd>/<kbd>2</kbd>.